How Do You Negotiate Selling Your Gold Coast Home?

 Have your ideal, realistic and walk-away price clear.
 Decide your dream figure, your acceptable minimum, and the point where you would rather stay put than sell too low.
 This removes on-the-spot panic when a buyer tests you.

 Understand your unique selling points.
-Maybe you have an extra-wide block, renovated kitchen, or great school catchment.
+Perhaps you have an extra-wide block, a renovated kitchen, or a great school catchment.
 Be ready to remind buyers why your place is worth every cent.

 Consider your timing and flexibility.
 Do you need a quick sale to buy elsewhere?
 Or can you hold firm and wait for the right offer?
 Knowing this upfront shapes how tough you want to be.